goToMain/libosdp/python/README.md

 made available when the sources of this directory is built and installed.

-After cloning this repo (with `--recurse-submodules`), you can do the following to build the python module.
+After cloning this repo (with `--recurse-submodules`), you can do the following (from the repo root) to build the python module.

 ```bash
 mkdir build && cd build